unrealwork/atsd-use-cases/research/us-mortality/README.md

 | Columbus      | OH     | East-North-Central  | 588.0                       | 850106     |
 ```

-This query has the same structure as for the example directly above, but has a different metric specified: `cdc.pneumonia_and_influenza_deaths` instead of `cdc.all_deaths`.

-This query shows the top 10 cities with the highest percentage of deaths caused by pneumonia and influenza in the current year (year-to-date).
+Top 10 cities with the highest percentage of year-to-date deaths caused by pneumonia and influenza in 2016:

 ```sql
 SELECT tot.tags.city AS "city", tot.tags.state AS "state",